Konrad Adenauer: Intelligence services and spying

-By the early 1960s, connections between the CDU under Adenauer and the German intelligence services (called ', abbreviated to BND) had become significantly closer than would be generally known until more than 50 years later.
+By the early 1960s, connections between the CDU under Adenauer and the German intelligence services (called Bundesnachrichtendienst, abbreviated to BND) had become significantly closer than would be generally known until more than 50 years later.
 Thanks to the BND, information on the internal machinations of the opposition SPD party were available to the entire CDU leadership, and not merely to Adenauer in his capacity as chancellor.
 It was Adenauer himself who personally instructed the BND to spy on his SPD rival, the future chancellor Willy Brandt.

 Late years

-Adenauer, who resigned as Chancellor at the age of 87 and remained head of the governing CDU until his retirement at 90, was often dubbed '.
+Adenauer, who resigned as Chancellor at the age of 87 and remained head of the governing CDU until his retirement at 90, was often dubbed Der Alte.
 He also remained a member of the Bundestag for the constituency of Bonn until his death.

 In May 1966, the former Chancellor made a private visit to the new state of Israel and was awarded an honorary doctorate from the Weizmann Institute.
 The friendship with France was particularly close to the ex-Chancellor's heart: he visited the neighbouring country three times in 1964, 1966 and 1967.
 On his last trip abroad in February 1967, Adenauer met with General Franco and, as the art lover he had been all his life, took advantage of the stay to visit the Prado.
 His last major speech in Madrid's Ateneo Palace was marked by the admonition not to let up, to continue the process of European unification.
 (Note: On his last trip abroad in February 1967, Adenauer met with General Franco and, as the art lover he had been all his life, took advantage of the stay to visit the Prado.
 His last major speech in Madrid's Ateneo Palace was marked by the admonition not to let up, to continue the process of European unification.)

 As of 2021, Adenauer remains the oldest-ever European head of government and one of the oldest elected European statesmen (paralleled only by Sandro Pertini and Giorgio Napolitano); however, the governments of Tunisia and Malaysia had older heads of government during the 2010s.
 (Note: Beji Caid Essebsi was Tunisian president (2014–2019) from age 88 to 92, and Malaysian prime minister Mahathir Mohamad (2018–2020) was in office aged 92 to 94; Italian president Giorgio Napolitano who turned 88 in 2013 and remained in office until 2015, age 89, was merely a titular leader and did not run the government of Italy).)